 Generally, a change of more than 50% in the ownership of a corporation's stock, by value, over a three-year period constitutes an ownership change for U.S. federal income tax purposes.
 An ownership change may limit a company's ability to use its net operating loss carryforwards and other pre-change tax benefits (such as research tax credits) attributable to the period prior to such change.
 We triggered an ownership change limitation in November 2009 and again in May 2015.
 We have determined that there were no ownership changes from May 2015 through March 2017.
-In the future, we may experience ownership changes as a result of shifts in our stock ownership.
+We may experience ownership changes as a result of shifts in our stock ownership in the future or subsequent to ownership change analyses.
 As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carryforwards to offset U.S. federal taxable income may become subject to limitations, which could potentially result in increased future tax liability to us.